 Your purpose in life will be revealed in waiting and serving.
 Even when you’re doubting, and it’s seemingly taking forever, keep serving.
 This is faithfulness.
 This is active patience.

-Being patient does not meant just sitting around waiting for something to happen.
+Being patient does not mean just sitting around waiting for something to happen.
 It’s not a passive quality.
-True patience is thinking, acting, serving and learning in a trial and error fashion.
+True patience is thinking, acting, serving, and learning in a trial-and-error fashion.

 Being actively patient is to be meek, not weak.
 Many people equate meekness with weakness.
 Meekness is strength under control.
 Think of a wild stallion that has been tamed.
 They are just as powerful as when they were wild but are now under control.
 Meekness and weakness are 180 degrees out of phase.

 There is strength in humility, power in gentleness, great force in kindness, and beauty in meekness.
 To be meek is to possess active patience.

 Late 7th century BC, near the time of the transition from the Assyrian to the Babylonia empires, the prophet Habakkuk engaged in a profound dialogue with Israel’s God.
 Habakkuk begins by asking how long God will allow evil to triumph.
 God’s reply is that He is raising up the Babylonians as His tool of correction.
 When the dialog concludes, Habakkuk celebrates God’s dramatic intervention for Israel in the past and prays that He will do it again.
 Habakkuk resolves to be actively patient for God’s coming.

 1I will climb up to my watchtower and stand at my guardpost.
 There I will wait to see what the Lord says and how he will answer my complaint.

 3This vision is for a future time.
 It describes the end, and it will be fulfilled.
 If it seems slow in coming, wait patiently, for it will surely take place.
 It will not be delayed.Habakkuk 2:1 & 3 (NLT)